chepec/eduprint-uu/README.md

 ## Requirements

-The system needs to have Java (on Debian/Ubuntu something like `apt install default-jdk default-jre-headless` should suffice) and CUPS (`apt install cups`) installed.
-The installer will not attempt to install these dependencies for you.
+The script needs CUPS (`apt install cups`).
+The installer will not attempt to install it for you.

-The installer will install samba-client and foomatic if they are not already installed on your system.
+The installer *will* install samba-client and foomatic if they are not already installed on your system.